Jvincent100/NHP3-Task-WGUPS-Routing-Program-Implementation/README.md

 Data Structures and Algorithms II — C950

 PRFA — NHP3

+<p><b>Competencies</b></p>
+4048.5.1 : Non-Linear Data Structures

+The graduate creates software applications that incorporate non-linear data structures for efficient and maintainable software.

+4048.5.2 : Hashing Algorithms and Structures

+The graduate writes code using hashing techniques within an application to perform searching operations.

+4048.5.5 : Self-Adjusting Heuristics

+The graduate writes code using self-adjusting heuristics to improve the performance of applications.

 Introduction
 For Tasks 1 and 2, you will apply the algorithms and data structures you studied in this course to solve a real programming problem.
 You will also implement an algorithm to route delivery trucks that will allow you to meet all delivery constraints while traveling under 140 miles.
 You will then describe and justify the decisions you made while creating this program.